- Timeline of Female Engineers

 1955 – Ruth White started the production company Rhythms Productions to produce records and educational materials for the Los Angeles city school district.
 She did many albums of folk music as well as albums for the physical education department.
 (Ruth is now primarily known as an electronic music composer.)

 1956 – Cordell Jackson, a spunky guitarist and mom, starts Moon Records to release her own music.
 She was locally active through the 1960s and 70s but devoted most of her energy to selling real estate.
+She revived the label again in the 1980s.
+She made the late show rounds in 1991 and was in a Budweiser commercial.

 1958 – Johnnie Matthews starts the Northern Recording Company in Detroit.
 She was the first African-American woman to own and operate a record label.
 She was one of the artists on the label, also.

 1958 – Florence Greenberg, a 45 year old housewife in New Jersey, starts Tiara Records.
 She signs her first artist, The Shirelles, after an audition in her living room.
+A year later, she created Scepter Records after selling Tiara Records (with the Shirelle’s contract) to Decca Records.
+Scepter was a successful independent label through the 1960s.
+Florence retired in 1976.

 1940 – Ethel Gabriel starts working at RCA in Camden, New Jersey.
 She was promoted to record tester where she had to listen to one out of every 500 records for quality.
 She also started hanging out at the nearby recording studios, watching and learning from the engineers.
+She went on to become the first female record producer for a major label (see above section).

 194? – Evelyn Blanchard and Rose Palladino were the two women who worked for Radio Recorders in Hollywood during WWII.
 They specialized in “armed forces deletion work” which was basically dubbing acetates of radio shows but removing the commercials.
 These discs would be sent overseas to be played for the troops.